JPFerzacca/LeetCode_100DaysChallenge/README.md

 Missed a day

 ### Day 3 - 06/16/2023
-Today I practiced with a simple LeetCode FizzBuzz - Given an integer n, return a string array answer (1-indexed) where:
+Today I practiced with a few simple LeetCode Challenges
+    FizzBuzz - Given an integer n, return a string array answer (1-indexed) where:
+    1342.
+Number of Steps to Reduce a Number to Zero - Given an integer num, return the number of steps to reduce it to zero.